jamesjolly/visionquest/README.md

 input_img_dir/class2/example1.png

 ... could be labels extracted from a input_img_dir.
 In other words, each label from input_img_dir contains both a class name (like 'class2') and an example name (like 'example1.png').
+Grouping your images into classes like this will allow you to gauge the how well the search is doing in terms of precision and recall.

-You can issue a batch of searches with...
+You can issue a series of searches with...

-search.py query_vector_file feature_vector_file
+batch_search.py query_vector_file feature_vector_file

 ... where you wish to find the top K most similar images in feature_vector_file for each vector in query_vector_file (both formatted by process_dir.py).

 You may wish to tune the K-value to a particular precision/recall level for your dataset.
-You can do this using bench_knn.py, which computes these levels for a range of K-values (c_benchmark_k_start to c_benchmark_k_end)...
+You can do this using benchmark_k.py, which computes these levels for a range of K-values (c_benchmark_k_start to c_benchmark_k_end)...

-./bench_knn.py feature_vector_file
+./benchmark_k.py feature_vector_file

 Most of my testing has been against subsets of this dataset...